magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Profit
 ------

-| We did not write the description to this field.
+| This function is not avaible in Brazil.
+It's only used to mobile refills in some countries.